 Milk thistle is a plant that is native to Europe and was brought to North America by early colonists.
 Milk thistle is now found throughout the eastern United States, California, South America, Africa, Australia, and Asia.
 The plant grows up to 2 meters high and has large, bright purple flowers.
 Milk thistle gets its name from the milky sap that comes out of the leaves when they are broken.
 The leaves also have unique white markings that, according to legend, were the Virgin Mary's milk.
 The above ground parts and seeds are used to make medicine.
 The seeds are more commonly used.

-Milk thistle is used most often for liver disorders, including liver damage caused by chemicals, Amanita phalloides mushroom poisoning, jaundice, chronic inflammatory liver disease, cirrhosis of the liver, and chronic hepatitis.
-Nevertheless, researchers have not yet concluded with certainty that milk thistle is effective for any of these uses.
+Milk thistle is taken by mouth most often for liver disorders, including liver damage caused by chemicals, alcohol, and chemotherapy, as well as liver damage caused by Amanita phalloides (death cap) mushroom poisoning, nonalcoholic fatty liver disease, chronic inflammatory liver disease, cirrhosis of the liver, and chronic hepatitis.

 In foods, milk thistle leaves and flowers are eaten as a vegetable for salads and a substitute for spinach.
 The seeds are roasted for use as a coffee substitute.